Caounee/portfolio/README.md

 * testing UI/UX functionality and usability
 * creating and maintaining smoke tests to verify basic application functionality
 * preparing test strategies for the project
-* collaborating with the development team
 * understanding of the software development life cycle (SDLC)
 * effective teamwork and communication skills with other project members
+* knowledge of the HTTP/HTTPS protocol and the most common error codes

 ## Projects